Some heroes wear masks, some wear capes, and some dedicate their professional lives to helping others be successful.

 “Similar to taking client success personally, they must be willing to challenge the company and challenge the client, not in a negative sense, but a bold CSM can drive adoption, innovation, and drive remedy, where someone who lacks boldness may fall short.”

-3. Sales ability
+3. Have a sales ability

 “This may seem out of place, but when I speak of sales, I speak of the ability to help others connect the dots.
 Sales, in my opinion, is the ability to connect a client's goal with your company's capability and creatively lead a client through the confusion that may arise when faced with challenges.
 Sales, in this case, is to act as a guide, to lead the client to a place where their goals can be met with your trusted offering.”